Culture Builder Application Sample

 This sample allows you to define and register one or more custom cultures.
 With the CultureBuilderSample application included with the sample, you can create new cultures and register them on your computer, either by using a predefined culture as a base, or by mixing elements of more than one culture.
 You can also customize values associated with any of the predefined cultures included with the .NET Framework.

 For information about using the samples, see the following topics:

 To build the sample using the Command Prompt

 Open the Command Prompt window and navigate to one of the language-specific subdirectories under the CultureSample directory.
-For information about required settings and the SDK Command Prompt, see How to: Set Sample Settings.
+For information about required settings and the SDK Command Prompt, see.

 Type msbuild CultureSampleCS.sln or msbuild CultureSampleVB.sln, depending on your choice of programming language.